-Letting gum disease develop and damage your teeth can have long term effects and create large medical bills
+Letting gum disease develop and damage your teeth can have long term effects and create large dentist bills

 Gum disease affects everyone at some time during their life.
 It can cause long lasting damage and yet most people don’t even realise they are affected by it.
 Like many conditions, early intervention to treat gum disease can ensure the longevity of your teeth.
 If you have swollen or bleeding gums or your teeth feel loose, it may be too late for an easy fix.

 Gum disease commonly comes in 2 forms – gingivitis and periodontitis.
 Gingivitis is the early stage of gum disease.
 It occurs when dental plaque builds up on teeth, particularly where the gum joins the teeth.
 The tell-tale signs of gingivitis are bleeding when brushing your teeth, redness and sensitivity of the gums, and swelling of the gum.
 It is possible to reverse gingivitis before permanent damage is done.

 Periodontitis is an advanced gum disease that will occur if gingivitis is not treated.
 After gingivitis weakens the gums, spaces called periodontal pockets will form.
 Bacteria can become trapped in these pockets causing further inflammation.
 At this stage, the supporting bone and fibres that hold your teeth in place are irreversibly damaged.

 Soon this will advance into periodontitis.
 In this final stage of gum disease, the fibres and bones that support your teeth are largely destroyed.
 This will lead to your teeth loosening and shifting.
 This will negatively affect your jaw structure and your bite.
 Soon after shifting begins you may need to have teeth removed.